18th Division (South Vietnam): 1965-1971

-In July 1969, Maj.
-Gen. Roderick Wetherill, the IV Corps senior adviser, suggested deploying elements of the division out of the placid Saigon area and into the delta border regions where they might pick up some useful combat experience, however Ewell treated the proposal as a joke saying "the 18th couldn't hit the ground with their hat in Delta terrain against the VC" and insisted they stay at home, out of harm's way.
+In July 1969, Major General Roderick Wetherill, the IV Corps senior adviser, suggested deploying elements of the division out of the placid Saigon area and into the delta border regions where they might pick up some useful combat experience, however, Ewell treated the proposal as a joke saying "the 18th couldn't hit the ground with their hat in Delta terrain against the VC" and insisted they stay at home, out of harm's way.
 Abrams apparently agreed and let the matter drop.

 From July to December 1969 division battalions were rotated through the 1ATF base at The Horseshoe for training in small arms handling and small unit tactics.
 The ARVN were described by the 1ATF deputy commander as "the worst battalion in the worst regiment in the worst division in the world."
 After training the ARVN units, mixed platoons would then mount patrol operations in the Horseshoe tactical area of responsibility.

-In August 1969 Giai was finally replaced as division commander by General Lam Quang Tho, however US officials had major reservations about this replacement, not regarding Tho as a dynamic leader.
+In August 1969 Giai was finally replaced as division commander by General Lâm Quang Thơ, however, US officials had major reservations about this replacement, not regarding Tho as a dynamic leader.
 One MACV evaluation later described Tho as a "highly respected and admired general," while another judged him to be a "coward and military incompetent."

-On 20 September 1971 the division base camp located 2 km west of Tây Ninh received 50 82mm mortar rounds followed by a sapper attack by an estimated PAVN battalion.
+On 20 September 1971 the division base camp located 2 km west of Tây Ninh received 50 82 mm mortar rounds followed by a sapper attack by an estimated PAVN battalion.
 The PAVN lost 52 killed and 9 captured and 17 individual and two crew-served weapons, while the division lost 21 killed.
 On 22 September elements of the 1st Battalion, 43rd Infantry Regiment operating 12 km north of Tây Ninh engaged a PAVN force, supported by ARVN and U.S. artillery and U.S. helicopter gunships killing 20 PAVN and capturing 3 individual and four crew-served weapons.